meltwater/awsudo/README.md

 * an image for each active or maintenance [Node.js LTS] version is available
 * an image for each combination of awsudo and Node.js LTS is available
 * the latest release of the v2 AWS CLI will be included
-    * See the legacy warning below for an exception
 * the choice of base OS is tied to a Node.js LTS version

 To allow selection across all of these possibilities, the awsudo image is